 At Millfield a full range of academic and instrumental tuition is offered in a purpose built Music School.
-With a growing concert calendar featuring 50 concerts, performances range from solo recitals to large-scale ensemble concerts and chamber music concerts, to contemporary evenings and musicals.
-The Music department benefits from a high profile external performance calendar, participation in renowned music festivals and competitions and regular tours across the globe, whilst also hosting an International Concert Series, a developing programme of Masterclasses and a biennial Concerto Festival, in which pupils perform a concerto movement with a professional conductor and orchestra.
+With a growing concert calendar featuring 50 concerts, performances range from solo recitals to large-scale ensemble concerts and chamber music concerts, to contemporary evenings, musicals and a whole school House Song.
+The Music School benefits from a high profile external performance calendar, participation in renowned music festivals and competitions, regular services and concerts at Wells Cathedral, tours across the globe, whilst also hosting an International Concert Series, a programme of Masterclasses and a biennial Concerto Festival, in which pupils perform a concerto movement with a professional conductor and orchestra.
+In addition, Millfield Music School has its very own recording label, utilising its professional standard recording studio.

 Millfield is fortunate to have the Johnson Hall, our 350-seat Concert Hall with superb acoustics and a stage large enough to host a full orchestra and choir.
 The Johnson Hall Steinway D Piano was recently described by international artist Pascal Rogé as “among the ten best pianos I have ever performed on”.
 The department also has 25 practice rooms, numerous rehearsal spaces and recording studios, all equipped to the highest standard.